 What kind of feedback are you getting on this campaign?

 The response has been overwhelming, to say the least.
 Dozens of organizations in the United States and around the world have chosen to partner with us by linking to our website.
 Many of these organizations have their own “Make Mine Chocolate!” events and activities, helping to spread the word in their own communities.

 I am also gratified that our campaign has been described on countless blogs, including many [that] are not specifically animal-oriented.
 To me this suggests that our campaign has moved beyond appealing solely to animal welfare groups.

 This year has been particularly exciting in that there is now a United Kingdom “Make Mine Chocolate!” campaign.
 They have been incredibly successful in quickly getting the support of a number of British rescue and humane societies, as well as putting their own unique twist on spreading our message.
 I continue to be amazed that a campaign which was started by three people in Columbus, Ohio has become a familiar part of the Easter season.

 Thanks for giving me the opportunity to talk about “Make Mine Chocolate!”Ed.
-Note: If you are willing and able to provide a loving home to a rabbit for the next ten years, please contact your local shelter or your local chapter of the House Rabbit Society to adopt a rabbit.
+Note: Please choose a vegan, slave-free chocolate bunny.
+Milk is the product of suffering, cruelty and exploitation, but chocolate does not have to contain milk.
+Also, child labor and forced labor in chocolate production are serious human rights issues.
+The Food Empowerment Project keeps lists of chocolate companies that do and don't use slave labor.
+And lastly, If you are willing and able to provide a loving home to a rabbit for the next ten years, please contact your local shelter or your local chapter of the House Rabbit Society to adopt a rabbit.
 You can also search Petfinder.com for rabbits available for adoption in your area.